wikasithawsh/Azure_DE_project_01/README.md

 in created Resource Group >
 ![image](https://github.com/user-attachments/assets/e6b286c0-2757-434d-8098-7a6b92a230cb)

-Azure Synapse Analytics is build top of ADF
+Azure Synapse Analytics [SA] is built top of ADF

 ![image](https://github.com/user-attachments/assets/bbf17ad8-5b6c-431c-8b12-78e9b888fe06)

-First we create databse in  Synapse Analytics (SA) via Data tab like below>
+First we create database in  Synapse Analytics (SA) via Data tab like below>
 ## Note: TWo type databases are there
-1: Serverles = good for small workload , not expensive
+1: Serverles = good for small workload, not expensive. here data does not reload into A SA
-2: dedicated = god for large workload , but this is expensive one
+2: dedicated = god for large workload, but this is an expensive one

 ![image](https://github.com/user-attachments/assets/97aee9f7-9a5b-4ba0-834e-2736125a6e21)
 Furthermore, we can see SA sql tools , there is default serverless built in sql tool is there.